ispras/qdt/README.md

 But several prerequisites are not installed by default.

 Tkinter is used as GUI back-end.
-Hence install:
+Hence install.

 ```bash
 sudo apt install python-tk python3-tk
 ```

-`idlelib` is also involved:
+`idlelib` is also involved.

 ```bash
 sudo apt install idle-python2.7 idle-python3.4